There are currently no decks for this class/archetype since the release of the Wonderland Dreams expansion, check back soon :)

 - Destroy your opponents followers using your removal spells.

-If you have Dracomancer's Rites in play, you can begin to use your discard effects to keep fresh cards in your hand while controlling your opponents board.
-As you have many removal effects, your evolutions are not so heavily pressured, but keep in mind that you can use them when needed.
+- If you have Dracomancer's Rites in play, you can begin to use your discard effects to keep fresh cards in your hand while controlling your opponents board.